josephaadams/osticket-prereqs/README.md

 - PHP Manager for IIS

-Purpose: Simplifies the management of PHP installations and configurations within IIS.
+**Purpose**: Simplifies the management of PHP installations and configurations within IIS.
 Setup: Install PHP Manager for IIS from the official source or included installation files.

 - URL Rewrite Module for IIS

 Purpose: Enables URL rewriting capabilities, allowing for cleaner and more user-friendly URLs in osTicket.

 Setup: Install the URL Rewrite Module from Microsoft's official site or the provided installation files.

 - PHP 7.3.8 (Non-Thread Safe)

 Purpose: Executes the PHP scripts that power osTicket.

 Setup:
 Create a directory at C:\PHP.
 Download and extract the PHP 7.3.8 NTS version into the C:\PHP folder.